Continuations¶

 reset/shift¶

-differ very slightly from prompt
+reset/shift differ very slightly from prompt/control

 in how the reduction rules

 are defined.
-Here, there is an extra reset
+Here, there is an extra reset around the captured

-continuation, delim-body
+continuation, delim-body:

 reset (delim-body (shift k shift-body)) reset ((function (k) shift-body) (function ([]) (reset delim-body)))